OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

   - A value of all means any user can see this unit.
   - A value of admin means only the admin can see this unit.
-  - A value of none means no user can see this unit.
+  - A value of none means no user can see this unit (in terms of graphing but it will be shown to admins on the unit admin page).

   Note that the restriction on viewing a unit only applies to that unit.
-For example, the setting for MJ to admin does not impact the ability of BTU to transform through MJ to kWh.
+For example, the setting for MJ to admin does not impact the ability of BTU to go through MJ to kWh so the user will see/graph kWh.
 Thus, an admin needs to set the displayable for each unit if they wish to restrict viewing of that unit.

 - Since type_of_unit of meter is never displayed, identifier is never shown and was left blank here.
 - The unit_index is set later by OED.